Xuinnz/ambigui2/readme.md

 ## License

-MIT (intended).
-Add a `LICENSE` file at repository root to finalize licensing terms.
+This repository includes a `LICENSE` file at the project root.
+The project is released under the MIT License.

 ## Academic Context